HarshaNalluru/ai-assisted-log-analyzer/PROJECT_PROPOSAL.md

 - Enable users and systems to analyze large AMQP log files efficiently.
 - Support AI-generated summaries and detailed insights for each logical chunk of the log.
 - Investigate higher-level APIs to process the logs efficiently, avoiding manual chunking.
-- Offer both CLI tooling and an optional interactive UI for exploring log data.
+- Offer both CLI tooling and an interactive UI for exploring logs.
 - Support natural language queries about the logs and insights.
 - Make the architecture extensible for integration with Azure SDK MCP server, fault-injector, and other tools.